Darkwebnew/EXNO-5-DS/README.md

-# EXNO-5-DS-DATA VISUALIZATION USING MATPLOT LIBRARY
+# EX-5 Data visualization using MatplotLIB

 # Aim:
   To Perform Data Visualization using matplot python library for the given datas.